-It shouldn’t come as a surprise that the overwhelming majority of the top home run hitters in the history of the Chicago White Sox have come recently.
+It shouldn’t come as a surprise that the overwhelming majority of the Chicago White Sox all-time home run hitters have come recently.

 Prior to that the White Sox had played at wooden South Side Park for the franchise’s first nine-plus seasons (1901-10), moving into what was then called White Sox Park on July 1, 1910.

 More from Southside Showdown